 1. Optimize Your Page Speed

 Page speed is one of the most significant factors in ranking your content.
-Google officially stated it is an SEO ranking signal that page speed is very important if you want to see your pages climb up to number one position in SERPs.
+Google officially stated it is an SEO ranking signal that page speed is essential if you want to see your pages climb up to SERPs’ number one position.

 If your pages take more than 2 seconds to load completely, you are in the red zone.
-Faster websites result in more conversion while slower will have a negative impact on your visitors.
+Faster websites result in more conversion, while slower ones will have a negative impact on your visitors.

 A fast-loading web page will help you reduce your bounce rate and increase your page time.

-Start by switching a better host.
+Start by switching to a better host.
 Managed web hosting is pretty helpful in dramatically increasing your page speed.
-Using cache, image compression, CDN some other speed optimization techniques, you can make your site even faster.
+Using cache, image compression, CDN, and other speed optimization techniques, you can make your site even faster.

 2. Include Outbound Links

 When you link out to some other website’s pages from your blog posts is called outbound linking.
 Outbound links help search engines better understand your niche.
 Linking out to authority sites is beneficial for you as well as your readers.

 They help add value to your content and more help search engines identify the main key point you’ve written about.
 While very few bloggers do this, you can make your blog post a high-quality page that connects a reader to similar topics.